Loading and accessing data in a notebook

 - Run the cell to load your credentials.

-- Open a database connection that references your credentials.
+- Open the database connection that references your credentials.

 Use an API function or operating system command to access the data